antonk52/vimconf-2021/slides.md

 - Does one thing exceptionally well
 - Accessible
-    - can be used by both vim and neovim
+    - works in both vim and neovim
     - cross platform
 - Low entry bar
     - easy install and setup